 Entrenamiento de Habilidades de los Supervisores para la Industria de la Construcción (Supervisor Skills in Construction) builds general skills in team building and behavioral skills of reinforcing desired work practices in a Total Worker Health (TWH) environment.
 This is the computer-based training component of the BeSuper Supervisor Training in Construction project of the Oregon Healthy Workforce Center.
 It teaches both the skills and the application of those skills to safety and health and wellbeing designed as an intervention project that is described on the OHWC website.
 There are 127 screens and three topics divided into two parts so topic 1 can be presented separately from 2 and 3:

-- Tracking your employee interactions and set up to the project (download: Spanish Daily Data Tracking Cards and Chart)
+- Tracking your employee interactions and set up to the project (download: Spanish Action Tracking Cards and Chart)

 - Team building, observation and reinforcement of desired work practices

 - Application for safety and personal health and well-being